iml130/lotlan-scheduler/README.md

 ```

 ### Task
-*Transport*, *from* and *to* are fixed Keywords.
-The names of the locations (*from* and *to*) need to be the same as the corresponding locations so they are *Lowercase Strings*.
+*Transport*, *From* and *To* are fixed Keywords.
+The names of the locations (*From* and *To*) need to be the same as the corresponding locations so they are *Uppercase Strings*.
 There are the same optional statements as in TransportOrderStep (Triggeredby, ...)

 #### Examples

 Valid Program:
 ```
-task Transport_Task
+Task transport_Task
     Transport
-    from        t1
+    From        t1
-    to          warehouse
+    To          warehouse
     TriggeredBy palette_1Full == TRUE
-end
+End
 ```

 Invalid Program:
 ```
-task Transport_Task
+Task transport_Task
     Transport
     TriggeredBy palette_1Full == TRUE
-    from        t1
+    From        t1
-    to          warehouse
+    To          warehouse
-end
+End

-task Transport_Task2
+Task transport_Task2
     Transport
-    to          warehouse
+    To          warehouse
-    from        t1
+    From        t1
-end
+End

-task Transport_Task3
+Task transport_Task3
     Transport
     From        t1
     To          warehouse
-end
+End
 ```

 ### Expressions